 This article will look at Amazon’s private label strategy within the grocery category, the Whole Foods 365 stores, and how the Amazon grocery strategy has unfolded over the last year.
-I point towards news that indicates another Amazon grocery merger may be coming via a transportation acquisition.
 I go on to present the initial constructs for a case around which I believe economists, members of the judiciary, and legislators may be able to move forward current discussions around why companies using Amazon’s business model at a large scale have the potential to become (or already be) monopolists.

 Before the Whole Foods brand was acquired by Amazon, Whole Foods seemed to have identified its core problems.
 The distribution network was creating pricing inefficiencies further complicated by expensive, externally sourced brands.
 Whole Foods’ singular advantage, outside of solid branding and a great culture, was a solid set of data about every product sold.
 Whole Foods had come to the conclusion that a store full of private label products was the answer to their revenue problem.
 Trader Joe’s was winning.
 Walmart had private label products next popular products on store shelves.
 Target was doing the same.